 It’s understandable to want to shake people awake when you feel you have access to important information that they do not.
 You suddenly see the illusion, lies and deceit in the world and want to make everyone aware.

 However this is not our place.
-We can teach people, we can help them, we can plant seeds, but awakening is something that each individual must chose for themselves.
+We can teach people, we can help them, we can plant seeds, but awakening is something that each individual must choose for themselves.
 No amount of lecturing is going to force someone awake.

 Spiritual ego often comes about because we do not have a grounded spiritual practice.
 We don’t know how to ground into the body, protect our energy or face negative experiences and emotions when they do come up.